MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **VirtualMemoryRegionInfo** - A string that contains the virtual memory state when DiagnosticType is Crash.

-- **WritesCausedKB** - A string that contains the amount of kilobytes written when DiagnosticType is DiskWriteException.
+- **WritesCausedKB** - A string that contains the number of kilobytes written when DiagnosticType is DiskWriteException.

 #### Office.Apple.MetricKit.DiagnosticMetadata